-In addition to diarrhea, these foods can also cause other symptoms, like vomiting, abdominal pain, weakness, cramps, tremors, headaches and muscular pain.
+In addition, foods that cause diarrhea can also lead to other symptoms, like vomiting, abdominal pain, weakness, cramps, tremors, headaches and muscular pain.

 It is also important to remember that children and pregnant women are at most risk for developing an intestinal infection.
 These populations present with more intense symptoms as their immune systems are weaker.
 Therefore, they should avoid or reduce consumption of these types of food.